Let’s look at selling privately first.

 Selling to a dealer

-Many people find selling to a dealer the easiest option however ther is little doubt that selling to a dealer will cost you.
-You’ll get less money for your Car, saying that if you don’t want the hassle of waiting for potential buyers or tyre kickers to pick fault at you prized vehicle then dealers are by far the easiest option.
+Many people find selling to a dealer the easiest option however there is little doubt that selling to a dealer will cost you.
+You’ll get less money for your car, saying that if you don’t want the hassle of waiting for potential buyers or tyre kickers to pick fault at you prized vehicle then dealers are by far the easiest option.
 If you can, trade in.
 This makes a huge difference to the value you’ll gain from the transaction.
 Overall the trade-in still represents a good deal.